hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 :::

-For every peer, the `environment` section is the set of things that you should put in front of the `iroha` command, replacing colons with equals signs.
-All the socket addresses are also given internal to the docker network, so we should replace them with `[localhost](http://localhost)` which is `127.0.0.1` on most machines.
+The `environment` section is the set of things that you should put in front of the `iroha` command for every peer, replacing colons with equals signs.
+All the socket addresses are also provided to the docker network, so we should replace them with `[localhost](http://localhost)` which is `127.0.0.1` on most machines.

 ::: tip

-Each Iroha instance is going to listen on three ports: the Peer-to-peer communications channel (`133X`), the API url, where most client requests are posted (`808X`), and finally, a telemetry endpoint `818X`.
+Each Iroha instance is going to listen to three ports: the Peer-to-peer communications channel (`133X`), the API url, where most client requests are posted (`808X`), and finally, a telemetry endpoint `818X`.
 All three ports need to be adjusted so there are no collisions.
 See the `docker-compose.yml` for an example, and adjust as needed.

 :::

 ## Environment Variables: deploy a minimal BFT network

-So to run the First peer, we need to write
+To run the First peer, we need to input

 ```bash
 TORII_P2P_ADDR="127.0.0.1:1337"